 Tell your doctor if you have or have had any of the following medical conditions:

-liver problems, heart problems or kidney problems, or are having dialysis (your doctor may give you ramipril because
+kidney problems, or are having dialysis (your doctor may give you ramipril because

 low white blood cell counts